samuel14luis/samuel14luis/README.md

 My name is Samuel, I'm from Perú and I'm mainly a Java, Typescript backend developer.
 You can see most of my work on GitHub.

 I've worked as a data analyst at [AGROKASA](https://agrokasa.com/) for about two years.
-Currently working for [NTT DATA](https://www.nttdata.com/global/en/) as a Junior Engineer.
+Currently working for [NTT DATA](https://www.nttdata.com/global/en/) as a Junior Software Engineer.

 ## Skills